Logistics and transport

 The expansion plan also includes 11,720 sqm of landscaped retail and F&B space, which will enhance the multi-dimensional offerings of the five-star airport by integrating world-class art collection and refreshing environment of lush greenery with contemporary retail and dining concepts among other leisure attractions and facilities under one expansive terminal.

-HIA’s expansion project will also feature a spectacular 10,000 sqm indoor tropical garden in a central concourse as well as a 268 sqm water feature which will be the focal point of the expansion project.
+HIA’s expansion project features a spectacular 10,000 sqm indoor tropical garden in a central concourse as well as a 268 sqm water feature which is the focal point of the expansion project.

 Buses electrification project

-The Ministry of Transport and Communications have announced that by 2022, 25% of the public transit bus fleet in Qatar will have become electric.
-Public buses, government school buses and Doha Metro feeder buses will gradually shift to electrification, thus hitting the roll-out percentage that is required to reduce harmful carbon emissions from buses by 2030, in addition to honouring the concerted efforts that aim to maintain environmental sustainability.
+The Ministry of Transport and Communications will transition 25% of the public transit bus fleet in Qatar to electric.
+Public buses, government school buses and Doha Metro feeder buses will gradually shift to electrification, thus hitting the roll-out percentage that is required to reduce harmful carbon emissions from buses by 2030, in addition to honouring the concerted efforts that aim to maintain the environmental sustainability.
+Moreover, Qatar secured the Guinness World Record for the largest electric bus depot in the world as part of its ambitious EV targets to support green mobility.

 Phase 2 of Doha metro